Ashley-P/mytui/Documentation.md

     tui_frame creates an sWidget struct with the internal type of FRAME and returns a pointer to it.

     tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

+    widget_sizer fills out the sSize struct in frames and other widgets that can have children

     add_sSize adds to sSize structs together and returns the resulting struct